 We’re still doing our best to get excited for this year’s Halloween.
 Even if we can’t go out to a costume party where everyone makes a fool of themselves, we can still have fun online or at work wearing our Halloween scrubs.
 In many ways, a hospital can feel like a haunted house.
-Every nurse has at least one shocking, unbelievably creepy stories, so we decided to ask the subscribers of our Facebook page Funny Nurses if they have any scary stories to share.
+Every nurse has at least one shocking, unbelievably creepy stories, so we decided to ask the subscribers of our Facebook page Funny Nurses if they have any scary tales to share.

-Now, we’re drowning in ghost stories, unsure if we’ll ever be able to visit a hospital again.
+Now, we’re drowning in horror stories, unsure if we’ll ever be able to visit a hospital again.
 Who needs the latest Stephen King novel when you work in healthcare?
 From life-and-death scenarios to strange sounds and unruly patients, here’s another round of creepy stories, courtesy of your colleagues all over the country.

 The Man in the Black Hat

 Brian J Paulin shared a story that feels right out of a nightmare.
 He writes:

 About 15 years ago, just beginning my nursing career and I spent the night in the facility.
 I opend the door and walked into a room to administer HS medication to a patient in bed one.
 As I was administering the medication, the patient in bed two asked me, “Why is there a man standing at the end of my bed?”
 I looked over toward the patient’s bed and saw no one.

 I replied, “There’s no one there.”
 She stated, “Yes there is, he is standing there in a black hat and wants me to come with him.”
 I continued to reassure her that no one else was in the room.
 She became more vocal and upset that I didn’t believe her.
 She thought I was crazy because I couldn’t see this man in a black hat.
 A few days later she expired.
 To this day, that memory still gives me chills.